sjmikler/reproducing-comparing-rewinding-and-finetuning/README.md

 ### Requirements

-We conducted most of our experiments using following versions of packages:
+We conducted most of our experiments using the following versions of packages:

 ```
 yaml~=0.2.5